MOZI-AI/moses-service/README.md

     2b.
 Start the docker containers:

-        $ docker-compose up
+        $ docker-compose -f docker-compose-dev.yml up

       N.B If you make any changes to the code make sure you rerun the containers with `--build` flask.
-That is, `docker-compose up --build`
+That is, `docker-compose -f docker-compose-dev.yml up --build`

 3. Open a new terminal and install the python dependencies for running the service client on your local system.
 Run: